Indonesia: World's oldest artwork found | DW | 12.12.2019

 "The portrayal of multiple hunters confronting at least two separate prey species possibly suggests a game drive, a communal hunt in which animals are indiscriminately flushed from cover and directed towards waiting hunters," the scientists wrote.

 The hunters in question appear to be therianthropes,or humans with animal characteristics.
-Until now, the oldest piece of ar thought to depict such a character is 40,000-year-old ivory figure found in a cave in Germany that includes a human body with a feline head.
+Until now, the oldest piece of art thought to depict these characteristics is a 40,000-year-old ivory figure found in a cave in Germany that includes a human body with a feline head.

 "Therianthropes occur in the folklore or narrative fiction of almost every modern society and they are perceived as gods, spirits, or ancestral beings in many religions worldwide," said study co-author Adam Brumm, an archaeologist at Australia's Griffith University.